Laboratory environments present diverse research and teaching safety and health needs.

 - Laboratory Safety resources includes information on hazard review processes, personal protection equipment, chemical safety and more.

-- Lab Startup and Relocation forms can be used to open a new lab, close or move your existing laboratory space on campus.
+- Lab Startup and Relocation (LOOP) forms can be used to open a new lab, close or move your existing laboratory space on campus.

 Supervisor and Lab Manager Resources

 - Supervisors and PI’s should review NC State Health and Safety programs and services which apply to his/her operation.

 - Supervisors should use the NC State Safety Orientation Checklist and the Training Needs Assessment Matrix as the means for training new employees.

 - Additional guidance information is provided in the Supervisor Responsibilities’ Quick Facts!